CS234319/safot/tutorials/md/Mini-LISP.md

 - CONS never fails
 - ATOM never fails
 - EQ never fails; it returns "false" if any of the compared expressions is not an atom
-### "Boolean" atoms
+## "Boolean" atoms
 - CAR, CDR, and CONS are (partial) functions from S-expressions to S-expressions
 - Let's make EQ and ATOM such functions as well
-- Let's give meaning to two special symbols:
+- Provide: meaning to two special symbols:
-  - Let Atom `nil` represents falsefullness
+  - Atom `nil` represents falsefullness
+  - Atom `t` represents truth
 Given a (finite or f alpahet/aka set of symbols, also called, 'atoms'

 ## DETOUR: Compiled vs. Interpreted (and P-Code)